team-charls/netpbm-wic-codec/default.ruleset.md

 - C26429: Use a not_null to indicate that "null" is not a valid value
 **Rationale**: Prefast attributes (\_In_, etc.) are better than gsl::not_null.

-- C26435: Function '' should specify exactly one of 'virtual', 'override', or 'final' (c.128).
-**Rationale**: False warning in Visual Studio 2022 Version 17.5.0 Preview 1.0.

 - C26446: Prefer to use gsl::at() instead of unchecked subscript operator.
 **Rationale**: gsl:at() cannot be used as gsl project is by design not included.
 MSVC STL in debug mode already checks access.